zael-mab/PayTicConnect/README.md

     - `components/`: Includes the React components used in the application.
     - `hooks/`: Contains custom React hooks.
-    - `interfaces/`: Contains TypeScript models and interfaces.
+    - `interfaces/`: Contains TypeScript interfaces.
     - `App.tsx`: The entry point of the application.
     - `index.tsx`: The main file that renders the React application.